SwagLyrics/SwagLyrics-For-Spotify/README.md

 Before using, you should check [USING.txt](swaglyrics/USING.txt) to comply with the Genius ToS.
 There's a copy included inside the package as well.

+Note: If you have trouble displaying Japanese/Chinese characters on the command-line, simply type `chcp 936` to change your code page.
+List of code pages can be found here: https://en.wikipedia.org/wiki/Code_page

 ## Community
 - SwagLyrics is participating in [Google Code-in 2019](https://g.co/gci) with CCExtractor Development.
 - SwagLyrics participated in [Google Code-in 2018](https://g.co/gci) with CCExtractor Development.